AleksandrZholud/AleksandrZholud/README.md

 <h2> Hi there 👋 I am Alex </h2>

-I am a Java developer with around 4 years of experience, focused on creating effective and reliable solutions using modern approaches and clean code principles.
+I am a Java developer with 5+ years of experience, focused on creating effective and reliable solutions using modern approaches and clean code principles.
 I have successfully worked on commercial projects, improving functionality and optimizing processes.
 I quickly adapt to new teams, solve tasks efficiently, and actively participate in code reviews and planning.
 My approach includes high responsibility, attention to detail, and a desire for continuous development.
 My goal is not just to complete tasks, but to find the best solutions for the dynamic and high-quality growth of the project.

 I have strong knowledge of backend development in Java and experience with both monolith and microservice architectures.
 Thanks to my good grasp of new technologies and a tremendous willingness to learn, I quickly adapt to new tasks and processes and seamlessly integrate into existing teams.
 You can expect constant reliability and a safe manner from me.